zapier/visual-builder/docs/_embed/automatic_account_creation.md

 # Automatic Account Creation

-Save time and reduce friction for your users by having a Zapier account created on their behalf when using one of our produt embeds.
+Save time and reduce friction for your users by having a Zapier account created on their behalf when using one of our product embeds.
 Users no longer need to worry about the hassle of signing up to a new service.

 <video controls loop src="https://cdn.zappy.app/29e94e1421ab8c4cbae09bcba07f2fdb.mp4" height="100%" width="100%"></video>